FrancisVila/MFT_convert/content/en/docs/SecureTransport/Azure_Installation_Guide/setup-basic-load-balancer.md

 When you create your load balancer, you configure Frontend IP, Load Balancing rules, health probes, and register back-end instances.
 You configure a Load Balancing rule by specifying a protocol and a port for front-end (client to load balancer) connections, and a protocol and a port for back-end (load balancer to back-end instances) connections.
 You can configure multiple rules for your load balancer.

-Follow these steps to create a Basic Load Balancer redirecting requests to <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge instances in Azure VNet:
+Follow these steps to create a Basic Load Balancer redirecting requests to {{< SecureTransport/componentshortname  >}} Edge instances in Azure VNet:

 1. Log in to **Azure portal -> Create a resource**.
 2. Under **Azure Marketplace** section select **Networking**.